Wed 13 November - Sat 16 November

 As part of Musical Rewrites, before each performance there will be a curtain raiser from a different new musical theatre company.

-Marie Hamilton and Sharp Teeth Theatre present
+by Marie Hamilton and Sharp Teeth Theatre present

 A dirty, messy, musical adaptation of ‘Polly’, John Gay’s banned sequel to The Beggar’s Opera.